sarupu/react-semester-project/README.md

 This web app built with using [Vite](https://vitejs.dev/) + [React](https://reactjs.org/).

-Used [TMDB](https://www.themoviedb.org/) API to get the data i needed.
+Used [TMDB](https://www.themoviedb.org/) API to get the data I needed.

+You can access demo [here](https://cinema-seat-selector.netlify.app/).

 ### Project Details